FAQ

 Q: Why are you so strict about "canonicity" anyway?

 A: There are people who accept only canon - because they know the Okudas' Encyclopedia by heart or because they just refuse to see that Trek can be anything else.
-On the other hand, there is the kind who stir up canon and fandom at will - because they either don't know that much and believe anything they see or read or because they don't want their creativity be limited by TPTB.
+On the other end of the spectrum, there are those who stir up canon and fandom at will - because they either don't know that much and believe anything they see or read or because they don't want their creativity be limited by TPTB.
 I know lots of either type of fans and any shade in between.

 Q: Your page on canon is a total waste, because it is not up to you to decide what is canon.